A. Nathan's confrontation.

 So David's anger was greatly aroused against the man, and he said to Nathan, "As the Lord lives, the man who has done this shall surely die!
 And he shall restore fourfold for the lamb, because he did this thing and because he had no pity."

 a.
 David's anger was greatly aroused: Nathan did not ask David for a judicial decision, and David naturally assumed the story was true.
 David immediately passed sentence on the guilty man of Nathan's story.
-David shows that we often try to rid our guilty consciences by passing judgment on someone else.
+David showed that we often try to rid our guilty consciences by passing judgment on someone else.

 b.
 The man who has done this shall surely die!
 David's sense of righteous indignation was so affected by his own guilt that he commanded a death sentence for the hypothetical case brought by Nathan, even though it wasn't a capital crime.